syyunn/lobby_edge2vec/README.md

 Remember, `Money` means `On Behalf Of`.

-3. `PAC` and its `Political Activity`
+3. `PAC` and its `Legislative Activity`

 Now we want to know which `PAC` server for which purpose.
-For example, we want to know `Halvorson for Congress` does what in the congress and get those money from `Safari Club Int'l` via `Ogilvy`.
+For example, we want to know what `Halvorson for Congress` does in the congress and why/how do they get those money from `Safari Club Int'l` via `Ogilvy` upon their legislative action.

 ```sql
 select distinct cc.sub_id, c.committee_name, c.committee_id, c.report_year, cc.report_year, cc.candidate_id, cd.candidate_name, cc.tran_amount